 Dear Boards of Directors and Chief Executive Officers:

-On March 5, 2021, the London Inter-bank Offered Rate (LIBOR) administrator announced (opens new window) it will stop publishing the one-week and two-month LIBOR settings immediately following the December 31, 2021, LIBOR publication.1 The remaining LIBOR settings will cease immediately following the LIBOR publication on June 30, 2023.
+On March 5, 2021, the London Inter-bank Offered Rate (LIBOR) administrator announced (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) it will stop publishing the one-week and two-month LIBOR settings immediately following the December 31, 2021, LIBOR publication.1 The remaining LIBOR settings will cease immediately following the LIBOR publication on June 30, 2023.
 While the extension of the publication of certain LIBOR settings through June 30, 2023, is not an opportunity to continue using LIBOR, it will allow some legacy LIBOR contracts to mature naturally.

 The NCUA encourages all federally insured credit unions to transition away from using the U.S. dollar LIBOR settings as soon as possible, but no later than December 31, 2021.
 Failure to prepare for LIBOR disruptions could undermine a federally insured credit union’s financial stability, and safety and soundness.
-As noted in the Federal Financial Institutions Examination Council’s (FFIEC) July 1, 2020, Joint Statement on Managing the LIBOR Transition (opens new window), the LIBOR transition is a significant event that credit unions should manage carefully.
+As noted in the Federal Financial Institutions Examination Council’s (FFIEC) July 1, 2020, Joint Statement on Managing the LIBOR Transition (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , the LIBOR transition is a significant event that credit unions should manage carefully.
 The FFIEC statement recommends that new financial contracts use a reference rate other than LIBOR or have robust fallback language that includes a clearly defined alternative reference rate after LIBOR’s discontinuation.

 The attached supervisory letter provides the supervision framework examiners will use to evaluate a credit union’s risk management processes and planning regarding the transition from LIBOR.
 The guidance applies to all federally insured credit unions, and I encourage all credit unions with LIBOR exposure to consult this information.